-The table above shows how Elekta's financial assets and financial liabilities, which are carried at fair value, have been categorized in the fair value hierarchy.
-The different levels are defined as follows.
-Level 1: Quoted prices on an active market for identical assets or liabilities.
-Level 2: Other observable data than quoted prices included in Level 1, either directly (that is, price quotations) or indirectly (that is, obtained from price quotations).
-Level 3: Data not based on observable market data.
+The table above shows how Elekta's financial assets and financial Financial instruments, level 1 liabilities, which are carried at fair value, have been categorized The fair value of tradeable securities is reported based on quoted in the fair value hierarchy.
+The different levels are defined as folprices on an active market.